-The Memorial assists Australians to remember, interpret, and understand the Australian experience of war and its enduring impact by maintaining, developing, and exhibiting the National Memorial and its collection, through commemorative ceremonies and research.
+The Memorial assists Australians to remember, interpret, and understand the Australian experience of war and its enduring impact.
+The Memorial achieves this by maintaining, developing, exhibiting, commemorating and researching, and through the National Collection.

 It achieves these outcomes through the four key priorities identified by the Memorial.
 Each priority is supported by activities conducted in accordance with the Australian War Memorial Act 1980 (the Act) and underpinned by targeted stakeholder engagement to increase government, veteran and public support for the Memorial and its programs.